lapce/lapdev/README.md

 **Lapdev** is a self hosted application that spins up remote development environments on your own servers or clouds.
 It scales from a single machine in the corner to a global fleet of servers.
 It uses [Devcontainer open specification](https://containers.dev/) for defining your development environment as code.
 If you’re interested in a deep dive into how Lapdev works, you can read about its [architecture](https://docs.lap.dev/administration/architecture) here.

+## Demo

+You can have a quick feel of how Lapdev works by going to our demo installation https://ws.lap.dev/

 <br>

 ![](https://lap.dev/images/screenshot.png)